 Dr. Thomas R. Ortiz, a board certified Family Physician, has been in the private practice of Family Medicine as the Founder and Medical Director of Forest Hill Family Health Associates, PA (www.fhfha.com) in Newark, NJ Northward since 1984.
 In 2010 his practice was nationally recognized by the NCQA as a Patient Centered Medical Home, a unique designation only offered to high preforming practices, pioneering transitions of care programs, population care coordination and patient outreach, clinical care HIT integration while embedding a behaviorist, nurse practitioners, physician’s assistants, navigators and health educators directly into the delivery team.

-An early adopter of Electronic Medical Record technology, in 2011, his practice achieved meaningful use recognition for EMR utilization by the Office of the National Coordinator and NJ Medicaid.
+An early adopter of Electronic Medical Record technology since 2001, in 2011 his practice achieved meaningful use recognition for EMR utilization by the Office of the National Coordinator and NJ Medicaid.
 As Founding CEO of Health Practice Management Corp., a Health Care Consulting firm, he has established the Forest Hill Medical Arts Center for Specialty Care, bringing 16 subspecialty physicians into Newark’s Northward, expanding access to specialty care to a community in great need.

 A graduate of New Jersey Medical School in Newark, NJ and Mountainside Family Practice Residency Program in Montclair, NJ, Dr. Ortiz joined the National Health Service Corp. and has made a career as a public health advocate for universal access to primary care for all, focused on the poor and vulnerable populations.
 A long time champion for health care justice for all the people, he has served on many local and statewide task forces, commissions and committees representing primary care medicine and health information technology and has received numerous peer recognition awards and community accolades attesting to his efforts.